USAJOBS/help-center/how-to/contact-usajobs.md

 tags: [contact, help, support]
 ---

-First, try to find the answer to your question in our Help Center [FAQs](../faq/), [How To’s](../how-to/), or [Working in Government](../working-in-government/) articles.
-Look for a topic that best matches your question and go to that page.
-If the information doesn’t answer your question and you still need help:
+1. Go to our [Help Center](../help/) to find a topic and answer related to your question.
+Look in our [FAQs](../faq/), [How To’s](../how-to/) and [Working in Government](../working-in-government/) sections.

-1. Click the **Contact Us** button located on the right hand side of that page or the **Still need help?
+2. Go to the page that best matches your question.
+If the information doesn’t answer your question, click the **Contact Us** button located on the right hand side of that page or the **Still need help?
 Contact Us** button towards the bottom of that page.
-A form will appear after you click one of these buttons.

-2. Fill out the form and click **Send**.
+3. Fill out the form and click **Send**.

 Once you submit the form, we will get back to you within one business day.